 On June 8, 2021, Ford introduced the 2022 Maverick as a standard full-hybrid pickup.
 The new model is America’s first standard full-hybrid pickup, not just Ford’s.
-Moreover, standardizing the hybrid powertrain shows the company’s commitment to electrifying its entry-level pickup.
-A new report suggests that greater electrification is in store with the launch of a Maverick electric.
+Moreover, standardizing the hybrid powertrain reflects the company’s commitment to electrifying its complete portfolio.
+A report suggests that greater electrification is in store with the launch of a Maverick EV.

 On the Ford Maverick Electric

-Ford is pitching the Maverick to car buyers who would typically consider a minivan or an SUV for their utility needs, which means potential customers who might have an interest in opting for a pure electric powertrain.
-“This is the product for people who never thought they wanted a truck,” Ford President and CEO Jim Farley Jr. said in an interview, as per a report from The New York Times.
-According to the same report, Farley Jr. said he could imagine the company making a range of Maverick variants, including a Maverick electric.
+Ford is pitching the Maverick to car buyers who would typically consider a minivan or an SUV for their utility needs.
+This customer profile will also have a greater interest in opting for a pure electric powertrain.
+“This is the product for people who never thought they wanted a truck,” Ford President and CEO Jim Farley Jr. said in an interview, as reported by The New York Times.
+According to the same article, Farley Jr. said he could imagine the company making a range of Maverick variants, including a Ford Maverick EV.

 Partial electrification with hybrid technology is probably a more feasible solution for the Maverick at present.
-Still, the potentially high volumes it could deliver may make a business case for offering it in a pure electric variant when the battery prices go down.
-Also, consider rival Hyundai, which has the option of an all-electric Santa Cruz, thanks to the new platform.
+Still, the potentially high volumes it could deliver may make a business case for a pure electric version when the battery prices come down.
+Also, consider rival Hyundai, which has the toolkit ready to introduce an all-electric Santa Cruz, thanks to the new platform.
 “We are on track to be under $100 a kilowatt-hour by 2025,” Lisa Drake, COO, Ford (North America), said during the 2021 Capital Markets Day event.
 “And by leveraging technology, manufacturing, and value chain innovations, we have a goal to achieve an $80 per kilowatt-hour target well before the decade ends,” Drake added.